 Interruption perturbations are an active defense strategy designed to distort the output of a deepfake model during the inference stage.
 These perturbations are often designed to be universal, meaning they are effective across different models and images.
 For instance, CMUA-Watermark \cite{b15} generates a cross-model universal adversarial watermark, which is achieved by optimizing the single perturbation pattern.
 When this perturbation pattern is added to the image, it can force deepfake models to produce an obvious distortion effect.
 Similarly, Tang et al. \cite{b20} assume that disrupting foundational features is key to a generalizable defense and specifically attacks an ensemble of common and pre-trained feature extractors.
 By destroying the fundamental semantic representations that most deepfake models rely on, their defense can effectively distort the quality of the final forged image across a wide range of different model architectures.
-Other notable works like Anti-forged \cite{b39} also operate on similar principles, generating robust, perceptual-aware perturbations in the Lab color space to degrade the visual quality of the forged image.